Internet-Draft OAuth Mission Child Delegation August 2026

 Appendix A. Experimental Consumer-Verified Cascade Modes

 This appendix is experimental: adopt it for evaluation, not as a stable interface.
+It is not part of this profile's conformance surface, so its rules are stated in lowercase rather than as BCP 14 keywords.
 It defines two cascade modes that trade the issuer-committed transition of immediate (Section 10) for consumer-side parent-state checks, for deployments where the Mission Issuer cannot commit child transitions synchronously with the parent's.
 Each shifts a per-reliance obligation onto every consumer of child tokens, which is why they are not part of the base profile.

 bounded_staleness: